HoneyryderChuck/rodauth-oauth/README.md

 ## Usage

 This tutorial assumes you already read the documentation and know how to set up `rodauth`.
-After that, integrating `roda-auth` will look like:
+After that, integrating `rodauth-oauth` will look like:

 ```ruby
 plugin :rodauth do